Grestorn/loxberry-bmw-cardata/README.md

 2. Log in with your **BMW ID** (email and password)
 3. **Confirm the authorization request**

-> **⚠️ Important:** The code has a time limit.
+> **⚠️ Important:** The code is valid for 5 minutes.
 The remaining time is displayed in the plugin.

-##### 6.3 Automatic Token Retrieval
+##### 6.3 Retrieve Tokens (Step 5 in Plugin)

+1. After successful BMW authentication: return to the plugin
+2. Click the **"Retrieve Tokens"** button
-- The plugin automatically waits for successful authentication
+3. The plugin retrieves the authentication tokens from BMW
-- After successful authentication, tokens are automatically retrieved
-- The **MQTT bridge is automatically started**
+4. After successful authentication, the **MQTT bridge is automatically started**
-- You will see the message: **"Authentication successful!
+5. You will see the message: **"Authentication successful!
 Tokens have been saved."**

-##### 6.4 In Case of Timeout

-If authentication is not completed within the available time:
-- An error message appears: *"Authentication was not completed within the available time."*
+> **ℹ️ Note:** If you have not yet completed the BMW authentication, the message *"Authentication was not completed within the available time."* will appear - in this case, simply complete the BMW authentication (step 6.2) and click the "Retrieve Tokens" button again.
-- The process must be repeated from step 6.1

 ### MQTT Bridge Status